Adult Family Care

 - be at least 16 years of age

 - be covered by MassHealth Standard or MassHealth CommonHealth

-- have a medical or mental condition that requires daily supervision or physical assistance with at least one of the following:
+- have a medical or cognitive disability that requires daily supervision or physical assistance with at least one of the following:

 - Physician approval is required

-A Registered Nurse completes a detailed inquiry and assessment of the individual’s needs and capabilities.
+A nurse and social worker completes a detailed inquiry and assessment of the individual’s needs and capabilities.
 A physician completes a Patient Summary and makes a recommendation for Adult Family Care.
-MassHealth makes the final determination of eligibility.
+A third-party administrator determines eligibility.

 Approved caregivers may be parents who are not legal guardians of their child who is over 18.
-Other family members (siblings, aunts, uncles, etc.) and friends of the family may also be approved as caregivers.
+Other family members (siblings, aunts, uncles, etc.) and friends of the family may also be approved through Pathlight's home-study process as caregivers.
 When needed, the agency will provide and train a caregiver, who will care for the individual.